 A lumpsum investment is a one-time investment plan in which an investor invests a significant amount in a mutual fund scheme, rather than in small instalments like SIP.

-Which Mutual Fund Investment is Better?
+Top 10 Mutual Fund Investment Plan?
 SIP or Lumpsum Investment Plan?

 Both investment plans are suitable in their place.
 Still, from a beginner's point of view: